-Side by side with material advancements such as improvements in armour, weapons and other equipment, the medieval ages also saw an improvement in war tactics which grew more and more elaborate and thorough over the course of centuries.
+Side by side with material advancements such as improvements in armor, weapons, and other equipment, the medieval ages also saw an improvement in war tactics which grew more and more elaborate and thorough over the course of centuries.

 The use of weapons such as pikes and long stakes.
 The positioning of these weapons could tactically vary in battles.
 A level pike or long spear was effective against the enemy’s cavalry while a slightly raised pike could successfully halt the cavalry’s charge.

 The most popular tactic of deploying cavalry in warfare during the medieval ages was to divide the body of mounted knights into three parts.
 One of these sections was then designated to launch the first foray into enemy lines and try to disrupt the frontlines.
 The second and the third divisions were then dispatched to exploit the disruption and break into the enemy lines.

 The Cavalry was one of the most effective bodies of troops during the early medieval ages but towards the later medieval ages, it lost importance as infantry and other parts of the army became more important.